Optimal line packings from nonabelian groups: Abstract

 \section{Abstract}

 We use group schemes to construct optimal packings of lines through the origin.
-In this setting, optimal line packings are naturally characterized using representation theory, which in turn leads to necessary integrality conditions for the existence of equiangular central group frames.
+In this setting, optimal line packings are naturally characterized using representation theory, which in turn leads to a necessary integrality condition for the existence of equiangular central group frames.
 We conclude with an infinite family of optimal line packings using the group schemes associated with certain Suzuki 2-groups, specifically, extensions of Heisenberg groups.
-Notably, this is the first known infinite family of equiangular lines arising from nonabelian groups.
+Notably, this is the first known infinite family of equiangular tight frames generated by representations of nonabelian groups.